tkwonn/text-snippet/README.md

 }
 ```

-In the demonstration video below, I set a test limit of 2 requests per minute to show the rate limiting in action.
-In production, this will be adjusted to 10 requests per minute (with burst=5) to balance between service availability and security.
+The demonstration video below showcases a test limit of 2 requests per minute to illustrate the rate-limiting functionality.
+In a production environment, this limit will be adjusted to 10 requests per minute with a burst capacity of 5.

 https://github.com/user-attachments/assets/f4a1ed0f-2970-4c34-96a1-9cf6d8369c96